- Lori McMillen Brown for The AJC

 When should we go?

 Unless you've figured out how to train a child to pass by a fun-filled area of entertainment, then Friday is the most economical choice for your family.
 Family Friday is a great deal; an inexpensive wrist band gives you all-day unlimited access to rides and inflatables.
-Friday only the wristbands will be $12 in advance, available here when they go on sale: Family Friday, or $15 at the festival.
+Friday only the wristbands will be $12 for Family Friday, or $15 at the festival.
 And yes, you can purchase one even if you don't have a child.
 It's alright if you still relish a trip down the Giant Fun Slide.

 Is there anything to eat?